 The sacraments of initiation.
 Their biblical roots and their historical and theological development in the Christian Church.
 Contemporary revisions, pastoral applications and ecumenical consideration.

 The New Testament as a source for religious education.
 The formation and transmission of the New Testament.
 A study of the Christology and Christian discipleship of the Gospels and the Pauline Epistles.

-- Teacher: Fr.
+- Instructor: Fr.
 Geoffrey Young